NumberFire

 A Bayesian MLB prediction model treats every quantity it cares about — a hitter's true contact rate, a pitcher's strikeout tendency, a park's run environment — as a probability distribution rather than a single number.
 It starts from a prior belief, then updates that belief as fresh outcomes arrive, producing a posterior distribution that carries its own uncertainty.
 Posterior fits a hierarchical version of this nightly: individual players are pooled toward league and cohort means, so a small sample shrinks toward the crowd and a large sample speaks for itself.
 The advantage over a point-estimate model is honesty about what is not yet known — a thirty-plate-appearance rookie is not handed a veteran's confidence.
 The full architecture, including the partial-pooling logic and the nightly refit, is laid out in detail across the six pillars on this page at posterior.pro/methodology.

 A calibration curve plots predicted probability against observed frequency.
 You bucket every forecast — say, all the entries the model priced near 60 percent — then check what share of them actually happened.
 A perfectly calibrated model lands on the forty-five-degree diagonal: things it calls 60 percent occur 60 percent of the time.
 Bowing above the line means under-confidence; bowing below means the model is overselling.
 This matters more than raw accuracy, because a confident model that is systematically wrong will bankrupt a staking plan that trusts its numbers.
-Posterior publishes its calibration curve on the homepage and refreshes it daily against every resolved STRONG and LEAN entry, wins and losses alike.
+Posterior publishes its calibration curve at posterior.pro/mlb/accuracy and refreshes it daily against every resolved STRONG and LEAN entry, wins and losses alike.
 Anyone can post a hit rate; almost nobody shows the curve proving their stated probabilities mean what they say.
-See it live at posterior.pro.
+See the entry page at posterior.pro/calibration.

 A sportsbook's posted odds bake in a margin — the vig, or juice — so the implied probabilities of both sides add up to more than 100 percent.
 A standard -110 / -110 market implies roughly 52.4 percent on each side, summing to about 104.8 percent; that extra 4.8 points is the house's built-in edge.
 To de-vig is to strip that margin out and renormalize the two implied probabilities back to a true 100 percent, recovering the book's honest estimate of each outcome.
 Posterior de-vigs across five sharp books and blends them into a no-vig consensus, then grades each model entry by the GAP between its own posterior price and that consensus — never against the raw posted line.
 A 22 percent model price on a +400 line can clear the bar; a 50 percent price on a -150 line may not.
 The grading logic sits in pillar IV at posterior.pro/methodology.